 - HOPE Summer Scholars, College and University Students – Apply online under Summer Scholars tab

-- HOPE Healthcare Explorers - Explorers will be exposed to a variety of healthcare pathways during this 6-week, half day program.
-Programming will run both morning and afternoon, such that an individual student will enroll for one time slot.
+- HOPE Healthcare Summer Explorers - Explorers will be exposed to a variety of healthcare pathways during this 5-week, summer program.
 Additionally, with training, students can transition into the VCHCA/VCMC Hospital Campus Volunteer Program.
 Example activities include learning in the Simulation Room, learning with manikins and models, running mock codes, learning suturing techniques, joint examination and injection, peak flow and spirometry, visiting the helipad and other facilities.
 Visiting clinical settings (clinics and hospital training locations) including the Family Medicine Residency Clinic, joining Medicine or Surgery morning report.
 The objective of the program is to expose participants to key skill sets, work ethics, disciplines and fundamental elements of diverse healthcare professionals in a dynamic health care delivery arena.
-The 6-week program overlaps with other student programming including our college and university level programming such that all students will be learning in the training environment with Faculty and Resident Physicians.
+The 5-week program overlaps with other student programming including our college and university level summer scholars programming such that all students will be learning in the training environment with Faculty and Resident Physicians.
 HOPE incorporates many Divisions of Ventura County Health Care Agency, Public Health, Behavioral Health, Medical Examiner’s Office, Healthcare for the Homeless and many departments including Surgery, Medicine, Obstetrics, Pediatrics, Pathology, Oncology, Phlebotomy, BioMed Diagnostics and Technology, IT and Health Information Management (HIM), Nursing, Respiratory Therapy and Physical Therapy.
+Students complete compliance and confidentiality modules.
+Apply online below (limited enrollment)

-- The 2019 HOPE Summer Explorers Program begins Monday, June 24, 2019, and ends Friday, August 2, 2019.
+- The 2020 HOPE Summer Explorers Program begins Monday, June 22, 2020, and ends Friday, July 24, 2020.
 All students are enrolled with VCOE/CEC and will receive high school credit (credit is assigned by the Administration of each high school).
+Community College and Unversity Students may receive credit through their schools curriculum.

-- Students will be notified regarding participation by the VCOE/CEC HOPE Coordinator and Health Liaison by: Friday, May 31, 2019.
+- Students will be notified regarding participation by the VCOE/CEC HOPE Coordinator and Health Liaison by: Tuesday, May 26, 2020 (confirm participation by June 1, 2020).

-- All Summer Students (TPP, MA, Explorers, University and Summer Scholars) will be invited to the Culmination Friday, August 9, 2019 to view the Summer Scholars Research Presentations and to celebrate all of our summer students.
+- All Summer Students (TPP, MA, Explorers, University and Summer Scholars) will be invited Friday, August 14, 2019 to view the Summer Scholars Research Presentations (OPTIONAL)

-Letters of reference may be mailed to: Ventura County Office of Education, Career Education Center, 465 Horizon Circle, Camarillo, CA, 93010 Attention: Carolina Ugarte
+Letters of reference may be mailed to: Ventura County Office of Education, Career Education Center, 465 Horizon Circle, Camarillo, CA, 93010 Attention: Erica Spicer